 A more subtle and elegant alternative is suteki (素敵), which means “wonderful” or “charming.”
 Suteki can be used to describe a person affectionately, without the connotation of sensuality.

-If you want something more formal or literary, use binanshi (美男子), which literally means "handsome man".
+If you want something more formal or literary, use binanshi (美男子), which literally means “handsome man.”
 This word has a more refined aura and is often found in literature or artistic descriptions.

 Other Compliments and Expressions of Delight

 There are also compliments that go beyond physical beauty, describing qualities or skills of a person.
-Sugoi (凄い) is a common expression for "incredible" or "fantastic," used in situations of admiration.
-Subarashii (素晴らしい) means "wonderful" or "splendid," and kanpeki (完璧) is used to say that something is "perfect."
+Sugoi (凄い) is a common expression for “amazing” or “fantastic,” used in situations of admiration.
+Subarashii (素晴らしい) means “wonderful” or “splendid,” and kanpeki (完璧) is used to say that something is “perfect.”

-These compliments are widely applicable and can express appreciation for someone's talents, achievements, or personality.
+These compliments are widely applicable and can express appreciation for talents, achievements, or someone’s personality.
 Here is an example of how these feelings can be described poetically:

 Translation: I hid everything behind the words I spoke to myself.